-The operating Old Settler Project (as defined herein) achieved commercial operation in 2017 and is operated by Northleaf Capital.
+The operating project, Old Settler (as defined herein) achieved commercial operation in 2017 and is operated by Northleaf.
 The Old Settler Project is located on parcels leased under long-term leases.
-The expected wind power generation from the Old Settler Project is expected to be sold into the ERCOT spot market.
+The expected wind power generation from the Old Settler is sold into the ERCOT spot market.